 Classical burger bar?

-As they noticed at Classic FM, there’s quite a few famous musical talents whose names merge with burger rather well.
+As they noticed at Classic FM, there are quite a few famous musical talents whose names merge with burger rather well.
 “Franz Schuburger?
 Hector Burgerlioz?
 Alban Berger?
 Leonard Burgerstein?
 Anton Weberger?
 Arnold Schoenburger?”
 A new business idea, perhaps?

-After the ill that was done Beethoven earlier, it seems only fair to include this in our list of favourites as well to balance things out.
+After the ill that was done Beethoven earlier, it seems only fair to include this in our list of favorites as well to balance things out.

 In a list that has been full of odd associations, how could we pass by lyrics from a Mozart aria and some boxer shorts?